josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 I wish we could have known this all before.

-I can only hope that Miho, Ruby, Valentina and so many others didn't die in vain.
+I can only hope that Miho, Ruby, Rosa and so many others didn't die in vain.

 I wish that we had met Mati first and not Algos.